panichelpdesk/panichd/README.md

 ## Configurations and Laravel integration
    * Ticket Parameters: All ticket classification fields are customizable, like priorities, statuses... and within their own menues in the Package.
    * Settings:
-     - The package comes with a big set of configurable settings, which allow you to change many aspects of it's behavior, like:
+     - The package comes with a big set of [configurable settings](https://github.com/panichelpdesk/panichd/wiki/Configuration-settings), which allow you to change many aspects of it's behavior, like:
        - Package routes for tickets and admin menues
        - Tickets workflow (default priority, status...) and default limits
        - Enable / disable different kind of email notifications
+     - We have created a wiki page specifying a group of [essential settings to be aware of](https://github.com/panichelpdesk/panichd/wiki/Configuration-settings#essential-settings) in any usage environment.
+It's a very basic set, but it may be a good starting point with them.
      - You can also create your own configuration settings [to use anywhere you may need](https://github.com/panichelpdesk/panichd/wiki/Laravel-integrations/#use-any-panichd-configuration-setting-in-any-laravel-file)
    * [Laravel integrations detailed in our wiki](https://github.com/panichelpdesk/panichd/wiki/Laravel-integrations):
      - [Create tickets from your Laravel app](https://github.com/panichelpdesk/panichd/wiki/Laravel-integrations#create-tickets-from-your-laravel-app)